deutranium/WhatsApp-desktop-app/README.md

 Create a WhatsApp desktop webapp using a Chrome container.
 This can be used like any other desktop app through the launcher with all the functionalties present in [web.whatsapp.com](https://web.whatsapp.com/)

+## Relevant info

+The functioning takes advantage of the command line options provied by `chromium` and their usage as a part of the configuration in `.desktop` file.
+A `.desktop` file is a simple text file which contains the meta data about any desktop application we run in an Ubuntu system.

+The `.desktop` file mainly has the path to the executable, which, in this case also has an `--app` option which allows us to specify the **url** the application window should open, which in this case redirects to [WhatsApp Web](https://web.whatsapp.com/)

 ## Requirements:

 Please ensure you have Chrome installed